opentelekomcloud/docs/SMN/SMN User Guide/Statement Elements.md

 				<li>SMN:Unsubscribe  </li>
 				<li>SMN:Publish </li>
 				</ul></dd>
-				For details about mappings between the operations and APIs, see Table 1 in section <a href="Mappings Between SMN Operations and APIs.md">Mappings Between SMN Operations and APIs</a>.
+				<dd>For details about mappings between the operations and APIs, see Table 1 in section <a href="Mappings Between SMN Operations and APIs.md">Mappings Between SMN Operations and APIs</a>. </dd>
 		</td>
 		<tr>
          <td>NotAction</td>